 Japanese News (in English):

-- Niconico - Video site for anime style music and video games.
+- Niconico - Video site for anime-style music and video games.
 Seems to be most popular for anime music.
-Community is in Japanese and has some Japanese tags and titles
+The community is in Japanese and has some Japanese tags and titles

 A guide to learning Japanese by Tofugu: